wger-project/wger/docs/index.rst

 Welcome to wger Workout Manager's documentation!
 ================================================

-wger (ˈvɛɡɐ) Workout Manager is a free, open source web application that help you manage your personal workouts, weight and diet plans and can also be used as a simple gym management utility.
+wger (ˈvɛɡɐ) Workout Manager is a free, open-source web application that helps you manage your personal workouts, weight, and diet plans and can also be used as a simple gym management utility.
 It offers a REST API as well, for easy integration with other projects and tools.